iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Fantastic idea and use of spare computing capacity, for great causes.
 Much needed!
 Minus 1 star, because the app keeps changing from Corona Phase 3 to Demystify.
 It should continue with my chosen project every time I plug in!<br> :date: __2021-04-15 03:45:17__

 > I have used this for a while now.
 Curently supporting Imperial College it runs for over a hour but complets 0 calculations.<br> :date: __2021-04-08 17:14:29__

-> I sometimes forget it's there, since it runs in the background.
-Is simple, and great premise.
-Help cure diseases by simply plugging in your phone.
-The one nitpick I have with it, is if I optimize my phone with the Device Care, I will have to open the app manually next time to get it to work.
-After that one time, I do t have to touch it again until the next optimization.<br> :date: __2021-03-26 19:24:48__

-> Dreamlab works fine on Galaxy tab no overheating no problem no worries can leave on all day better still if worked without having to be on charge all the time thank you can you please fix this please Vodafone now working on Galaxy A50 fine 🙂 🥰😆<br> :date: __2021-03-25 23:23:18__